-Regulations: 10 CFR 32.72 (b)(2) and (4); 10 CFR 35.2; 10 CFR 35.972; and 10 CFR 35.980.
+Regulations: 10 CFR 35.14; 10 CFR 32.72 (b)(2), (4) and (5); 10 CFR 35.2; 10 CFR 35.55; 10 CFR 35.57; and 10 CFR 35.59.

-Criteria: ANP must be a State-licensed or State-registered pharmacist with adequate training and experience.
+Criteria: The ANP must be a State-licensed or State-registered pharmacist with adequate training and experience.

-Discussion: Each commercial nuclear pharmacy must have an authorized nuclear pharmacist to prepare or supervise the preparation of radioactive drugs for medical use.
-Any individual who is not qualified to be an authorized nuclear pharmacist may work under the supervision of an authorized nuclear pharmacist.
+Discussion: Each commercial nuclear pharmacy must have an ANP to prepare or supervise the preparation of radioactive drugs for medical use.
+Any individual who is not qualified to be an ANP may work under the supervision of an ANP.

 The criteria for a pharmacist to work as an ANP at a commercial radiopharmacy are described in 10 CFR 32.72 (b)(2) and (4).
-This section of the regulation refers to the definition of an ANP in 10 CFR 35.2, "Definitions," the training and experience criteria described in 10 CFR 35.980, "Training for an Authorized Nuclear Pharmacist," and recentness criteria described in 10 CFR 35.972, "Recentness of Training."
-Successful completion of training as described in 10 CFR 35.980, within 7 years preceding the date of the application, is evidence of adequate training and experience.
+This section of the regulation refers to the definition of an ANP in 10 CFR 35.2, "Definitions," the training and experience criteria described in 10 CFR 35.55(b), "Training for an Authorized Nuclear Pharmacist," and recentness criteria described in 10 CFR 35.59, "Recentness of Training."
+Successful completion of training as described in 10 CFR 35.55(b), within 7 years preceding the date of the application, is evidence of adequate training and experience.
 Additional training and experience may be necessary if the time interval is greater than 7 years.
-Applicants may find it convenient to present this documentation using a format similar to Figures G-3 and G-4 in Appendix G. Each hour of training may be listed only once, (i.e., under the most applicable category).
+Applicants may find it convenient to present this documentation using NRC Form 313A (ANP) in Appendix G. Each hour of training may be listed only once, (i.e., under the most applicable category).
 The recentness of training requirements apply to board certification as well as to other recognized training pathways.